A Great North Carolina Motorcycle Ride near Franklin

 Never far from the edge of the roaring creek, Meadow Fork Road twists through steep rocky hill sides and small valleys and coves.

-Caldwell Mountain Road then makes a twisty 2.1 mile climb from the valley up what I’m betting is Caldwell Mountain.
-There are some nice curves, long range views are rare, pavement is a little bumpy in places, but generally pretty good overall.
+Caldwell Mountain Road has some nice curves on the climbs and a few brief long range views.
+The pavement is a little bumpy in places, but generally is pretty good overall.

 Photo-motorcycle -ride-meadow-fork-rd